jonoalderson/edge-images/readme.md

 - Uses named (or h/w array value) sizes as lookups for custom behaviour.
 - Wraps the `<img>` in a `<picture>` elem.

+The plugin automatically converts WordPress' native image sizes, and any sizes registerd via `add_image_size()`.
+However, more fine-grained control can be achieved by registering custom sizes and definitions using the `edge_images_sizes` filter.

 # Filters

 ## Enabling/disabling